Skip to content

 Retry that respects deadlines

 One retry on transient/5xx (1s backoff), one retry on 429 (5s backoff), no retry on 4xx config errors, hard 10-second timeout including retries.
+Failed submissions log the full payload so you can recover.

 docker-compose.yml